jingweimo/academic-kickstart/content/authors/Y. Lu/_index.md

 # - Visitors
 ---

-I am an Assistant Professor in the Department of Biosystems and Agricultural Engineering (https://www.egr.msu.edu/bae) at Michigan State University (MSU).
-My research resolves around the development and deployment of non-destructive sensing (e.g., machine vision, optical imaging, and spectroscopy) and automation/robotics technologies for addressing pressing challenges in agricultural systems encompassing production and postharvest processes.
+I am an Assistant Professor in the <a href="https://www.egr.msu.edu/bae" target="_blank" rel="noopener">Department of Biosystems and Agricultural Engineering</a>,  at Michigan State University (MSU).
+My research resolves around the development and deployment of non-destructive sensing (e.g., machine vision, optical imaging, and spectroscopy) and automation/robotics technologies for addressing pressing challenges in agricultural systems encompassing production and postharvest processes. </p>

 Before joining the faculty at MSU, I was an Assistant Professor in the Department of Agricultural and Biological Engineering at Mississippi State University during 2020-2022.
 I did my postdoctoral research on optical imaging for quality evaluation of horticultural products, and apple harvest-assist and in-field sorting technology development when with USDA-ARS at East Lansing, MI, and worked on several projects on imaging-based high-throughput plant phenotyping and precision agriculture while in the Department of Biological and Agricultural Engineering at North Carolina State University.